-We have granted to the representative an option exercisable not later than 45 days after the date of this prospectus to purchase up to a number of additional shares of common stock and/or warrants equal to 15% of the number of shares of common stock sold in the primary offering at the public offering price per share of common stock sold in the primary offering (including the number of shares of common stock issuable upon conversion of shares of Series A Preferred Stock but excluding any shares of common stock underlying the warrants issued in this offering and any shares of common stock issued upon any exercise of the underwriters' over-allotment option) and/or 15% of the warrants sold in the primary offering at the public offering price per share of common stock and the public offering price per warrant set forth on the cover page hereto less the underwriting discounts and commissions.
-The representative may exercise the option solely to cover over-allotments, if any, made in connection with this offering.
-If any additional shares of common stock and/or warrants are purchased,, the representative will offer these shares of common stock and/or warrants on the same terms as those on which the other securities are being offered.
+We have granted the representative an option, which is exercisable not later than 45 days after the date of this prospectus, to purchase a number of additional shares of common stock in an amount that is up to 15% of the number of shares of common stock sold in the primary offering (which number includes the number of shares of common stock issuable upon conversion of shares of the Series A Preferred Stock, but excludes any shares of common stock underlying the warrants issued in this offering, and any shares of common stock issued upon any exercise of the over-allotment option).
+These shares would be sold to the representative at the public offering price per share of common stock sold in the primary offering, less the underwriting discounts and commissions.
+Further, the option we have granted to the representative is also exercisable not later than 45 days after the date of this prospectus to purchase a number of additional Series A warrants and Series B warrants in an amount that is up to 15% of the Series A warrants and Series B warrants sold in the primary offering at the public offering price per warrant set forth on the cover page hereto (which is \$0.01 per warrant), less the underwriting discounts and commissions.
+The representative may exercise the option to cover over-allotments, if any, made in connection with this offering.
+If any additional shares of common stock and/or Series A warrants and Series B warrants on the same terms as those on which the other securities are being offered.